 Nowadays Netflix and Amazon Prime are getting increasingly popular, and for good reason.
 At less than $10 per month, they provide you with more value and entertainment than cable or satellite.
 Going further, think carefully about the subscriptions you are paying for.
 Some of them are probably unnecessary and won’t be much of a loss even if you cancel them.

 Being sick means a loss of income and expensive medical bills.
 As such, make the effort to eat healthy and exercise regularly.
 If you are working from home, you probably aren’t eating out as much.
-However, it might be tempting to order fast food delivery, especially when you don’t have time and have a lot of projects to handle.
+That said, it might be tempting to order fast food delivery, especially when you don’t have time and have a lot of projects to handle.
 Such meals are not only unhealthy, they also eat (no pun intended) into your earnings.
 Instead, consider prepping your meals ahead of time.

-If possible, try not to use credit cards too much.
+If possible try not to use credit cards too much.
 Many people pay for everything with credit cards without understanding what they are really getting into.
-As the interests start kicking in, they end up in a lot of debt, and it can take years before they finally get out of that situation.
+As the interests start kicking in, they end up in a lot of debt and it could take years before they finally repay everything.
 You don’t want to be in debt as a freelancer, so it’s best to avoid that trap altogether.

 Hopefully you will be able to incorporate some of the suggestions above as you start embracing a frugal lifestyle.
-You might have to make some drastic changes to your daily life — but the rewards are well worth it.
+You might have to make some drastic changes to your lifestyle right now — but the rewards in the long run are well worth it.
 By earning more than you spend and making every dollar count, you can focus on achieving success as a freelance graphic designer without having to worry about money all the time.